ArchLars/archtutorial/README.md

 - `8304` (Linux x86-64 root)
 - `8302` (Linux /home)

 systemd automatically creates mount units based on these partition type GUIDs.
 Each hex code corresponds to a specific 128-bit GUID that tells the system exactly what that partition is for.
-The system recognizes this GUID and then mounts accordingly like a modern system should, similar to other universal types of partitioning on other systems.
+The system recognizes these GUIDs and then mounts accordingly, just like a modern system should.
+This approach is similar to how partitioning works on other systems.
 For extra storage you can use the generic Linux filesystem code:
 - `8300`